Protea pruinosa: Similar species

-Protea pruinosa shares its home with two other species of rodent-pollinated proteas, these three each flower at different periods, which helps ensure that the nectar-feeding rodents dwelling high up in these mountains are able to access these sources of food more or less continuously (there is an interruption during the spring, when there are no flowering proteas here), helps maintain the reproductive isolation of the three species, as well as reduce competition for pollinators between the species.
+Protea pruinosa shares its habitat with two other species of rodent-pollinated proteas, these three each flower at different periods, which helps ensuring that the nectar-feeding rodents dwelling high up in these mountains are able to access these sources of food more or less continuously (there is an interruption during the spring, when there are no flowering proteas here), helps maintaining the reproductive isolation of the three species, as well as reduce competition for pollinators between the species.
 P. scolopendriifolia is the first species to bloom, thereafter followed by P. pruinosa, and lastly by P. montana.
 This situation is common among sympatric rodent-pollinated proteas.

 Distribution

 92% of all the Protea species are found in South Africa, and this species is among them.
 It is endemic to the Western Cape province of South Africa, only occurring on the tops of mountains of the Swartberg Mountains bordering the Little Karoo to the north, from the Towerkop to Meiringspoort (a mountain pass).
 As of 1993, there were only six known locations where this species grew, and five of these populations occur on the Klein Swartberg Mountains rising above the Karoo just to the north of the village of Ladismith.